jcgay/maven-color/README.md

 # Maven Color

 A multi-OS colorized Maven console.
+Maven has built-in color since version 3.5.0, you should stick with it now 😍

 [![asciicast](https://asciinema.org/a/51007.png)](https://asciinema.org/a/51007?autoplay=1)